 But what if you aren’t sure what your spouse has?
 Perhaps he or she does not keep you informed about their assets and debts.
 In Florida, there is “mandatory disclosure” in all family law cases, including divorces.
 That means that your spouse will have to provide information regarding all of his or her accounts and assets.
 If they refuse to provide such information willingly, then it can be subpoenaed from their bank, credit union, or employer.

-If you have any questions regarding asset distribution in the context of a divorce, then do not hesitate to give us a call at (904) 355-2700.
+If you have any questions regarding asset or property division in the context of a divorce, then do not hesitate to give us a call at (904) 355-2700.
 One of our experienced, aggressive divorce attorneys will be happy to confidentially discuss your case with you.
-Makofka & Makofka, Jacksonville family law attorneys, help those going through divorce in Northeast Florida, including Duval, St. Johns, Nassau, Clay, and Baker Counties.
+Makofka & Makofka, Jacksonville family law attorneys, help those going through a divorce in Northeast Florida, including Duval, St. Johns, Nassau, Clay, and Baker Counties.